ArnaudBu/reinsureR/README.md

 # reinsureR

-Implementation of the burning cost approach in reinsurance as an R package.
+Implementation of a framework for application of reinsurance treaties on claims datasets, along with statistical and graphical analysis for cost estimation.
+This package can be used for estimating the impact of reinsurance on several portfolios or for pricing treaties through statistical analysis.

 ## Getting started

-The *reinsureR* package implements the traditional burning cost approach for reinsurance by applying reinsurance treaties on claims in order to measure the impact of reinsurance.

 ### Prerequisites